Hatch Chile Peppers are a key ingredient in a lot of New Mexican food

 The museum is right up against the field where the Balloon Festival takes place and is open year-round.
 The museum features an incredible review of the history of ballooning worldwide.

-It is amazing how people risked their lives to test and push the boundaries of science and flight over the years.
 I also never realized that there are different types of ballooning, not all powered by hot air that most are familiar with.

 The Albuquerque Balloon Museum